 Annual allowance for pension contribution stays at £40,000 per annum and lifetime allowance increase to £1,055,000.

-The 2020/21 brings no change to corporation tax level which remains at 19%.
-The plans to lower the corporation tax to 17% were not implemented.
+The 2021/22 brings no change to corporation tax level which remains at 19%.
+From April 2023 the changes to the rates will be introduced:

-The IR35 changes to private sector will be postponed to April 2021.
+The IR35 changes to private sector will be introduced on 6th April 2021.

 Research and Development